munificent/journal/asset/post/2023-10-19-does-go-have-subtyping.md

 `useCallback()` that would make passing `returnDog` violate the soundness of the type system.

-It's theoretically safe... but Go disallows it:
+It's sound and semantically kosher in principle... but Go disallows it:

 ```
 ./prog.go:49:14: cannot use returnDog (value of type func() Dog) as